bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lexell.md

 **Anders Lexell** made major contributions to spherical geometry and trigonometry.

 ### Mathematical Profile (Excerpt):
-* His father, Jonas Lexell, was a jeweller by trade but was also involved in politics as a local councillor.
-* Anders' mother was Magdalena Catharina Björckegren.
 * In 1768 Lexell was invited to St Petersburg.
 * By this time Euler was getting quite old, being 62 years of age when the young mathematician Lexell arrived in 1769.
 * However, working in the same Academy as Euler and other high quality scientists was something which Lexell found exciting and enjoyable.